After the Casper test: Scores and distribution

 - Casper – an open-response, situational judgment test that evaluates aspects of applicants’ social intelligence and professionalism such as ethics, empathy, problem-solving and collaboration.

-- Duet – a value-alignment assessment that compares what applicants value most in a program to what the programs have to offer (only applies to applicants to US undergraduate and graduate medical programs).
+- Duet – a value-alignment assessment for select programs only that compares what applicants value most in a program to what the programs have to offer.

 Together, these standardized selection tools paint a more complete picture of who you are so that programs consider more than just your grades.